Syria truce deadline passes, no reported violence

 A resident of the town said there had been shelling of the town overnight, but that she heard nothing after the deadline.
 Other activists in the cities of Hama, Homs and Damascus said the situation was calm.

-Syria's Defense Ministry said on Wednesday it would halt operations on Thursday morning, but made no mention of an army pullback from cities and said it would confront "any assault" by armed groups.
-Attacks on opposition neighborhoods over the last week have fuelled doubts it would comply with the truce.
+Syria's Defence Ministry said on Wednesday it would halt operations on Thursday morning, but made no mention of an army pullback from cities and said it would confront "any assault" by armed groups.
+Attacks on opposition neighbourhoods over the last week have fuelled doubts it would comply with the truce.

-None of the activists said they had seen any sign of tanks pulling back from urban centers, one of the points Syria agreed to under the ceasefire.
+None of the activists said they had seen any sign of tanks pulling back from urban centres, one of the points Syria agreed to under the ceasefire.

 (Reporting by Mariam Karouny; Writing by Dominic Evans; Editing by Eric Beech)